carlgira/traffic_sign_classification/README.md

 There are some information you can get from the final accuracy and the graphs

 - The accuracy improve with the use of the data augmentation, dropout layer or using more filters in convolutions.
-- The accuracy and loss when there is any data augmentation jumps a lot more that the others, combinations
+- The accuracy and loss when there is data augmentation jumps a lot more that the others combinations
 - The dropout seems to help in the model making growth of the accuracy more smooth.
-- I could use more EPOCHS to get better results

 #### Architecture

 The last model (the one used in the notebook), has the next architecture.
-It's a basic lenet using more filters in the convolutions, dropout.
+It's a basic lenet using more filters in the convolutions and dropout.

 - Convolution 5x5 16 filters relu activation
 - Max polling 2x2.